saylerb/ruby-submissions/1603/module_4_assignments/gametime/template/check_in1.markdown

   - player can move around the screen using arrow keys (or WASD)
   - player can move diagonally (press multiple keys)
   - player movement has realistic physics, arrrow keys accelerate
-  - ball-to-ball colisions are realistic
+  - ball-to-ball collisions are realistic

 - Items and Obstacles
   - items: player can pickup powerups to increase speed and invulnerability
   - obstacles: spikes (instant death), barriers

 - Multiplayer
-  - node server allows people to join an existing game
+  - node server + socket.io allows people to join an existing game
   - 2-4 players can join a game and play simulaneously

 - Scoring